jgretz/ReactBootcamp-Code2017/README.md

 ## Requirements
 There will be two panels to the app.

-#### Left Panel
+#### Search Panel
-* The left panel will contain the search and search results.
+* The "search" panel will contain the search and search results.
 You need to at minimum search for a title.
 Extra credit for allowing the user to specify the type.
 * The results should be display as a ul.
-* When I click on a title, the right panel should change to the selected title.
+* When I click on a title, the detail panel should change to the selected title.

-#### Right Panel
+#### Detail Panel
-* The right panel will contain the detail about the selected movie
+* The detail panel will contain the detail about the selected movie
 * You should display at minimum:
     * Rating
     * Release Date